Sinha123456/Visualization/README.md

 # Visualization
 # Introduction:
+Visualization is useful for quick assessing your data. fuel efficeincy and pokemon data used for visualization, data is available for download.
+clone:
 ## Scatter plot
 If we want to inspect the relationship between two numeric variables, the standard choice of plot is the scatterplot.
 In a scatterplot, each data point is plotted individually as a point, its x-position corresponding to one feature value